usnistgov/NFRL/README.md

 The final, cropped, registered images may be saved to disk (via function call).

+If the area of overlap (that is the crop-region) does not meet a minimum threshold, NFRL will throw an exception.

 ## Registration Metadata
 During the registration process, **NFRL** captures relevant data for further analysis, for example, translation and rotation matrices, padded image size, point-selection coordinates, rotation angle, resultant-registration